 Why is social media important within marketing strategy?

-Creating social media as an integral part of an overall marketing strategy ensures that both potential and current clients see your content.
+Creating social media as an integral part of an overall digital marketing strategy ensures that both potential and current clients see your content.
 While some may not directly visit your site, the chances of seeing content and in turn sharing, commenting increase when social media is used.

 Social media provides a unique opportunity for your law firm to foster and engage a community of thought and growth.
 By producing content, asking and answering questions, and truly engaging with your consumers, brand awareness and company credibility rise.